Cycling infrastructure: Transforming our streets

 When we design streets in our communities that are cycle-friendly, we help to develop healthier and happier places.
 But delivering this requires investment to build separated cycle lanes and create an environment where people feel that it’s safe and pleasant to cycle.

 The benefits of designing our streets for cycling are enormous.
 By making it feel safer and easier to cycle and walk we improve air quality and public health, help to address climate change, and bring customers back to the high street.
+What's more, it's widely supported by the public.

 The Government in Whitehall promised to double levels of cycling by 2025, and governments across the UK have put forward strategies, plans and proposals to increase active travel.
 But to achieve those targets, and make cycling the natural form of transport requires a significant increase in funding.